-Some go bang, some go pop – some fizzle out, and some are all about the sparkling in the sky.
-The fact is, fireworks have been a fixture of celebrations all over the world for as long as we can all remember.
-In fact the history and figures behind fireworks are truly fascinating!
-Whether you’re lining up a private celebration or are heading to a big display, here are some facts about fireworks that might just surprise you.
+Whether you’re lining up a private celebration or are heading to a big display, here are some fun facts about fireworks that might just surprise you.
 Time to clue up on what fireworks are really all about!

 Fireworks are, of course, of Chinese origin.
 However, what you might not know is that they date back centuries.
 They date back, it is presumed, to at least 200 BC!
 We’ve been enjoying sparkling, glittering booms and bangs for well over 2,000 years.

 Fireworks displays can cost a pretty penny or two.
-For example, one of the most expensive displays which takes place each year is the Independence Day display that takes place in Boston on the 4th of July.
-This display generally lasts for around 20 minutes but is thought to cost more than $2.5 million.
+For example, one of the most expensive displays which takes place each year is the 4th of July Independence Day display in Boston.
+This display generally lasts for around 20 minutes but is thought to cost more than $2.5 million!

 Believe it or not, fireworks came before weapons that use gunpowder.
 It’s thought that the Chinese were already making big display pieces long before explosives were used in warfare.
 In fact, some ancient Chinese weaponry, such as arrows with sparklers attached, have been around since the middle ages.